-Last updated: January 31, 2024
+Last updated: January 07, 2025

 How to get a home equity line of credit (HELOC)

-A home equity line of credit (HELOC) lets someone use the existing equity in their home as a revolving line of credit.
-HELOCs and other loans like home equity loans and cash out refinances are great for getting quick funding for big projects.
-Cash pulled from a HELOC or a similar loan can then be used to finance all sorts of projects including home improvements, upgrades, or renovations.
+HELOCs and other loans like home equity loans and cash out refinances may be a good way to fund big projects.
+For example, cash pulled from a HELOC or a similar loan can finance home improvements, upgrades, or renovations.

-This article explores what a HELOC is, how the line of credit works, and some of the best alternatives to a HELOC.
+This article explores what a HELOC is, how the revolving line of credit works, and some of the best alternatives to a HELOC.

 How does getting a HELOC work?

 After getting a HELOC, you can tap into your home equity as needed to pull out cash.
-The benefit of using a revolving line of credit is that you don’t have to take out the full amount you’re qualified to borrow.
+The benefit of using this revolving line of credit is that you don’t have to take out the full amount you’re qualified to borrow.

 Requirements for getting a home equity line of credit